sleak-lbl/weekly-emails/past-emails/weekly-email-20180917.md

 Following the scheduled maintenances on Cori (September 19) and Edison (September 26), we will install the new Cray Programming Environment Software release CDT/18.09, and retire the old CDT/17.12, in compliance with the NERSC Programming Environment Update Policy.
-A new Intel compiler version, 18.0.3.222, will also be installed.
+New Intel compiler versions 18.0.3.222 and 19.0.0.117 will also be installed.
 Software defaults will remain the same.
 For more information please see the detailed list of changes at
 <https://www.nersc.gov/users/computational-systems/cori/updates-and-status/pe-changes-on-cori-edison-sept2018/>.